AlexeyMilenkiy/Blog/README.md

 ### Prerequisites

-The app uses Node Js and Postgresql data bases.
+The app uses Node Js and PostgreSQL data bases.
 If you don't have its then just follow the link and install its [NodeJs](https://nodejs.org), [PostrgeSQL](https://www.postgresql.org/).